ruhul000/TicTacToe-Back/README.md

 ```bash
 node server.js
 ```
-You will also need to create a database in mongoDB named 'tictac' or changed the database You wish in config.js file.
+You will also need to create a database in mongoDB named 'tictac' or changed the database as you wish in config.js file.